HaroldHui/myob-preinterview-app/README.md

 ### Code and Doker Images are in Public Repository

 The souce code and docker images are in the pubic repositories (Github, Docker Hub) which is easy for other people to analyze and attack.
-In addition, I put the buildkite crendential in the README file as I want the reviewers have access to see the CI pipeline.

 ### AWS

-Because the time is limit, I don't have enough time to setup AWS IAM role and permission for Buildkite agent.
+Because the time is limit, I haven't setup AWS IAM role and permission for Buildkite agent.
 As a result, I gave buildkite agent Admin role which means anyone can control the building AWS account by following steps.

-1. Add a hack script to install aws cli and run whatever scripts you want.
+1. Add a hack script to install aws cli and run whatever scripts they want.
 2. Add the hack script in the buildkite pipeline.
 3. Push the commit to master branch.